KelkooGroup/theGardener/documentation/guides/write.md

 Note: we do not assume of the format of the variable name: it a simple replaceAll in that data at display time of the page.

 Implicit variables that are always available :

-- ${project.name}: the current project name
+- *project.current*: the current project name
-- ${branch.current}: the current branch name
+- *branch.current*: the current branch name
-- ${branch.stable}: the stable branch name defined at project level
+- *branch.stable*: the stable branch name defined at project level

+Note: don't forget to surround implicit variables by ${}

 This feature is explained by this specific scenario: